Encharted Cook

 Mashed golden potatoes with the skins on in a white serving bowl topped with butter and fresh chives.

 ♡ Did you love these Rustic Mashed Potatoes?
-Please leave us a star rating and a comment below!
+Please leave us a star rating and a comment.
+Thanks for visiting!

 📖 Recipe